-To heat sake with a microwave put the brew into a decanter and place shrink wrap over the mouth to help preserve the aroma.
+To heat sake with a microwave, put the brew into a decanter and place shrink wrap over the mouth to help preserve the aroma.
 Set the microwave on high and start.
-As a general guideline, for skin temperature (95 – 104 ℉) stop after 30 seconds and for high heat (113 – 122 ℉) stop after 1 minute.
+As a general guideline, for skin temperature (95 – 104 ℉), stop after 30 seconds and for high heat (113 – 122 ℉) stop after 1 minute.

 Also, you may want to swirl the decanter around before taking the temperature because the heat at the top will be different from the bottom.

-The trick is to monitor the temperature constantly or at least very frequently while the kettle is on so that you can switch it off at the right time.
+The trick is to monitor the temperature constantly or at least very frequently while the kettle is on so that you can switch it off at the exact right time.

 Electric sake warmer

 What if I told you that there is a foolproof way of heating sake?
 What if I told you that the Japanese invented a device specifically for this very task?
-Ladies and gentleman, I present to you the Twinbird Portable Japanese Electric Sake Warmer.
+Ladies and gentlemen, I present to you the Twinbird Portable Japanese Electric Sake Warmer.